-- Quotations from the screen will appear in italics enclosed within quotation marks. - Clickable buttons will appear in bold. - Clickable links will appear in bold. - Directory names, commands, and examples of editing program files will appear in Courier New font. - Emphasized words or phrases will be underlined. - Some screen captures have been cropped for emphasis or descriptive purposes. - Unless otherwise indicated, directory paths are for Microsoft® WindowsTM installations of LISTSERV Maestro.
+- Options, icons, and text boxes on the screen will be bold (i.e. the Define Recipients Now option). - Clickable buttons will be bold and within brackets (i.e. the [OK] button). - Clickable links will be bold and underlined (i.e. the Edit link). - Directory names, commands, and examples of editing program files will appear in Courier New font. - Emphasized words or phrases will be underlined. - Some screen captures have been cropped for emphasis or descriptive purposes. - Unless otherwise indicated, directory paths are for Microsoft[®] Windows[TM] installations of LISTSERV Maestro.
 For Linux/Solaris, substitute the Maestro toplevel directory for \Program Files\L-Soft\Application Server.